GraphScope/GART/README.md

 ![](docs/images/arch.png)

 - **1. Preprocess (Capturer & Parser)**:
 GART captures data changes from data sources by logs (e.g., Binlogs in SQL systems).
 Then, it parsers these logs into a recognized format, called as TxnLog.
-Currently, we use [Maxwell](https://github.com/zendesk/maxwell) as the log capturer.
+Currently, we support [Maxwell](https://github.com/zendesk/maxwell) and [Debezium](https://debezium.io/) as the log capturer.

 - **2. Model Convert (RGMapping Converter)**:
 This step is an important step for GART.
 The conversion between different data models for HTGAP workloads requires more semantic information.